skfcz/MiniDockFx/README.md

    * the Node you want to display
 2. Instantiate a MiniDockFXPane
 3. Add the views to the dock pane
+4. Add the styling to your CSS.
+An example CSS file is found in src/test/resources/de/cadoculus/javafx/minidockfx/minidockfx.css

 See [Main.java](src/test/java/de/cadoculus/javafx/minidockfx/demo/Main.java) as example how to use the docking area, [ExampleTabview1](src/test/java/de/cadoculus/javafx/minidockfx/demo/ExampleTabview1.java) as example how to implement a view.